skip to Main Content

 As you probably already guessed, your first step should be to talk to an experienced family law attorney who has experience with the enforcement of custody and visitation orders.
 In some cases, it may be possible to simply talk to your former spouse without involving the courts.
 If a former spouse refuses to comply, though, it may be necessary to involve a Maryland family law judge.

-Withholding visitation from a parent should never be a solution for divorced or separated parents in Maryland.
+Withholding visitation from a parent and ignoring custody orders should never be a solution for divorced or separated parents in Maryland.
 This only hurts the child in the end and creates potentially problematic legal situations for the family.

 Source: The People’s Law Library of Maryland, “Enforcing Orders,” Accessed Dec.
 15, 2015